2csqd2/2csqd2.github.io/journal.md

 I woke up at 8:30am and made oatmeal for Harper and Palmer.
 At 9:15am I woke Tyler up and asked him about their daily school schedule, as a few weeks ago everyone was up by 8:30am - then they would eat breakfast and login to their online classrooms.
 Tyler told me that school starts whenever their Mommy wakes up.
 So...
 I left for work at 9:25am.
 I returned home at about 4:30pm and checked to see what everyone was working on.
 Since they were all doing work (or had completed it), I decided to do laundry.
 I ordered burgers and salads for me and the kids.

 ### 5/7/2020
 I woke up at 5:30am and went to work.
+I arrived back home at 4pm.
+Lachelle made dinner for the kids at around 6pm.

+### 5/8/2020
+I woke up at 5:30am and went to work.